dchambers/dchambers.github.io/_posts/articles/2014-11-3-driving-multiple-monitors-on-an-optimus-laptop.md

 304 frames in 5.0 seconds = 60.641 FPS
 ```

-If I now run:
+But if I instead run:

 ``` bash
 DRI_PRIME=1 glxgears
 ```

-I instead get performance figures like this:
+I then get performance figures like this:

 ``` bash
 11209 frames in 5.0 seconds = 2241.788 FPS